-Ed leads Space Syntax’s Studio and Digital Works streams of activity.
+Ed leads the Studio and Digital service streams at Space Syntax.
 These responsibilities combine the strategic development of methodologies and tools with their application to design and planning projects.
 The overarching objective behind these activities is to create better cities for people, through an understanding of the interactions between spatial networks, infrastructure systems, land uses and demographics.

 In his time at Space Syntax he has delivered projects which address a wide range of urban issues including rapid urban growth, regeneration, resilience, health and security.